Dinas Powys: The Neolithic and the Middle Ages

-Dinas Powys was included in the original medieval Welsh political sub-division called the Cantref Brenhinol (the Royal Hundred) which later became the commote known as the Hundred of Dinas Powis, which also encompassed St Andrews Major, Michaelston-le-Pit, Westra, Penarth, Cogan, Sully, Lavernock and Llandough.
+Dinas Powys was included in the original medieval Welsh political sub-division called the Cantref Brenhinol (the Royal Hundred); this later became the commote known as the Hundred of Dinas Powis, which also encompassed St Andrews Major, Michaelston-le-Pit, Westra, Penarth, Cogan, Sully, Lavernock and Llandough.

 Rapid expansion in 19th century

 By 1833, Dinas Powys barely existed.
-The nearby St. Andrews Major was at the time substantially larger, but added together their population was still only 474 in total.
+The nearby St Andrews Major was at the time substantially larger, but together their population was still only 474 in total.

-The village population remained almost static at about 300-400 people until the second half of the 19th century, when there was an influx into the community, including a large contingent from the West Country.
+The village population remained almost static at about 300–400 people until the second half of the 19th century, when there was an influx into the community, including a large contingent from the West Country.
 The growth of the coal industry saw the first passenger train arrive in Dinas Powys on 20 December 1898, and thereafter the population increased rapidly.
-The new rail link was laid at the bottom end of the Dinas Powys valley and provided a rapid connection to new docks built in Cardiff, Barry and Penarth to handle the expanding coal trade from the South Wales valleys.
+The new rail link was laid at the bottom end of the Dinas Powys valley and provided a rapid connection to new docks built in Cardiff, Barry and Penarth to handle the expanding coal trade from the South Wales Valleys.
 At that time the only features below St Andrews Major were the small hamlet of Dinas Powys, the rail line, Cadoxton Brook and a number of small farms.

 The new rail link provided far better communication and transport to the area, making it a more attractive residential prospect, and many workers from Barry and Cardiff moved in.
 By 1891, the village population had more than doubled to 1,149; ten years later, it was over 2,000.
-Dinas Powys expanded in two ways: from the railway link towards St. Andrew's Major many imposing and fine houses were built, in contrast to the 'railway suburbs' that grew up along the railway, near the current area of Eastbrook, where the new housing was of more modest proportions.
+Dinas Powys expanded in two ways: from the railway link towards St. Andrew's Major many imposing houses were built, such as that of Garnhill House; while along the railway, near the current area of Eastbrook, was new housing of more modest proportions.

 A few years after the railway was constructed, the main Cardiff Road was developed over the previous unmetalled trackway that followed the route of the railway line.
 This provided a further burst of population growth and house building.

 20th century

 A corner of the village common land was sold to the Barry Docks and Railway Company for £160.
-The then Lord of the Manor and ex-military survivor of the First World War, Major General Henry Lee, donated an additional sum of £30 and in 1935 the combined fund was used to upgrade the small green in the centre of the village, known locally as the Twyn, with a war memorial.
+The then lord of the manor and ex-military survivor of the First World War, Major General Henry Lee, donated an additional sum of £30 and in 1935 the combined fund was used to upgrade the small green in the centre of the village, known locally as the Twyn, with a war memorial.